-- 3.1.1 Volunteers should be interviewed by the Parish Priest (or representative) and engaged in accordance with the policies and practices of the Archdiocese.
-In particular the Archdiocesan Privacy Policy should be brought to their attention and their obligations under this legislation in the knowledge that their personal information will be dealt with in accordance with these same principles. - 3.1.2 Depending on the nature of the role the engagement process should include a degree of screening, for example: - Verbal reference check - Criminal record check.
-In those instances where it was deemed desirable to have a criminal record check undertaken the parish/archdiocesan entity should incur the cost. - Volunteer declaration.
+Volunteers should be interviewed by the parish priest (or representative) and engaged in accordance with the policies and practices of the Archdiocese.
+In particular the Archdiocesan Privacy Policy should be brought to their attention and their obligations under this legislation in the knowledge that their personal information will be dealt with in accordance with these same principles.

+Depending on the nature of the role the engagement process should include a degree of screening for example:

+- Verbal reference check

+- Criminal record check.
+In those instances where it was deemed desirable to have a criminal record check undertaken the parish/archdiocesan entity should incur the cost.

+- Volunteer declaration.

-3.2 Induction and Records
+3.2 Induction & Records

-- 3.2.1 Volunteers should be informed about their roles and provided with appropriate training and induction.
-It is important that volunteers have the skills and knowledge to safely undertaken their volunteer role. - 3.2.2 Parishes and other archdiocesan entities should maintain files on all volunteers.
-The records may include paper files and databases files and include personal details; training and induction details, and registration under ACT legislation WWVP or NSW legislation WWCC as necessary: - In the ACT volunteers visiting homes and potentially working with vulnerable adults as well as children would need to register with the ACT authorities.
+Volunteers should be informed about their roles and provided with appropriate training and induction.
+It is important that volunteers have the skills and knowledge to safely undertaken their volunteer role.

+Parishes and other archdiocesan entities should maintain files on all volunteers.
+The records may include paper files and databases files and include personal details; registration under ACT legislation WWVP or NSW legislation WWCC as necessary1; training and induction details.

+1 In the ACT volunteers visiting homes and potentially working with vulnerable adults as well as children people would need to register with the ACT authorities.
 In the case of volunteers residing in NSW parishes they would need to complete the WWCC if working with children.